nils-holmberg/scom-pol/src/project.md

 ---
-title: Political Polarization and Online Influence Operations
+title: Political Polarization, Disinformation, and Online Influence Operations in Sweden
 subtitle: PIs -- Michael Bossetta, Nils Holmberg
 co-applicants: humlab, psych, industry, etc
 ---

 # Intro, background

-Aims, objectives, purpose.
+Online influence operations can be defined as

+Western governments are increasingly concerned about disinformation on social media and other forms of online influence operations (IOs).
+Sweden, largely due to its position outside NATO and geographical proximity to Russia, has been previously identified as a strategic target of IOs on Facebook.
+For example, foreign state-sponsored media outlets, such as Sputnik and RT, have been active spreading disinformation on Facebook since at least 2015 [@kragh2017russia].
+As artificial intelligence becomes increasingly sophisticated, the potential for more advanced methods of influence operations, such as deepfake videos, become a pressing threat for spreading false information from seemingly credible sources.

 How are online influence operations (social media, hyperpartisan online news, disinfo websites, conspiracy videos, antivax) constructed, and what polarizing effects do they have on users?

 online influence operations (IOs) can be modelled on the example of digital marketing campaigns, but with the difference that political interests are the ultimate goal rather than commercial.